Hppkk/ElaineEngine/README.md

 The steps below take you through cloning your own private fork, then compiling and running the editor yourself:

-Elanie Engine can be easily build by cmake.
-Make sure your cmake version is 3.26 or higher.
+Elaine Engine can be easily build by CMake.
+Make sure your CMake version is 3.26 or higher.

 ## Windows